BrandonTDiep/MyPok-monFactsAcademy/README.md

 # My Pokemon Card Facts
-A website designed and developed to utilize NASA API APOD to get the astronomy picture of the day and its description.
+A website designed and developed to display facts about Pokemon Cards.

 **Link to project:** https://mypokemonfactsacademy.netlify.app/